enormandeau/stacks_workflow/README.md

 Where:

- - trimLength = length to trim all the sequences
+ - trimLength = length to trim all the sequences.
+This should be the length of the Illumina reads minus the length of the longest tag or MID.
  - enzyme = name of enzyme (run **process_radtags**, without options, for a list of the supported enzymes)

 ## Step 3a - Rename samples